Cluster Munition Ban Policy

 Use, production, transfer, and stockpiling

-Kuwait is not known to have used, produced, or exported cluster munitions, but it has imported them and possesses a stockpile.
+Kuwait is not known to have used, produced, or exported cluster munitions, but has imported them and possesses a stockpile.

 Kuwait imported the Russian-produced 27 Smerch 300mm multiple launch rocket system, fitted with dual-purpose and sensor-fuzed submunitions, in 1995.
 Additionally, Jane’s Information Group lists Kuwait as possessing the Hydra-70 air-to-surface unguided rocket system, but it is not known if this includes the M261 multipurpose submunition variant.